ya-pekatoros/aviasales-test-task/README.md

 flights_parser file-1-full-name file-2-full-name relative-path-to-dir
     flights_parser --h

-The format of inout data is XML.
+The format of input data is XML.
 Relative-path-to-dit looks like "/your_folder/your_subfolder/"

 The format of output is JSON file.
 Below you can find some demonstations of how it looks like.